Brave Fencer Musashi

 When Musashi finds the restaurant owner in the ruins under the restaurant for the first time, he notices "soda pop bottles" on the ground and asks if the owner "had a bit too much caffeine" after talking to him.
 The bottles on the ground clearly resemble liquor bottles, and the restaurant owner's face is blushing red due to obviously being drunk.
 In the Japanese version, this dialogue isn't censored and Musashi identifies the bottles as alcoholic and asks if the owner is drunk.

 The names of the two swords Musashi uses are different in each version.
 In the Japanese version, the sword given to him in the beginning is called らいこうまる (らいこう is the Japanese word for "lightning", and まる or 丸 is a suffix that can be added to names.) while in English it is called "Fusion".
 The technique used to absorb enemy abilities in the Japanese version is called ゲット・イン (literally "get in") while the English version is called "assimilation".
 Lastly, the large sword he retrieves from the tower is known as レイガンド ("Reigando") in the Japanese version.
 This name is probably referencing Reigandō (霊巌洞, "Spirit Rock Cave"), which was a temporary home for the legendary Miyamoto Musashi (which the titular character is obviously based on).
 The English version calls the sword "Lumina".

-Track 128, titled "Burning Lava and Twisting," is never used in the game.
+Track 128, titled "Burning Lava and Twisting Steel", is never used in the game.
 It follows the same theme as the other tracks from the different sections in the restaurant basement ruins.